n-th/closecare/postgres/postgres.md

 Usar distribuição mais próxima da realidade para análise de performance

-RH companies need to keep documents for a long timebox, maybe a soft delete for users and documents?
+HR companies need to keep documents for a long timebox, maybe a soft delete for users and documents?